Ride2Rail/incentive-provider/README.md

 ```

 ## Response
 The Incentive provider returns the JSON file as exemplified in the Section Requesting Incentive provider.
-If the request is successfully processed, The JSON file contains for each offer, identified by the offer ID, a list of all incentives and the value "true" or "false" indicating the result of the incentive eligibility pre-evaluation.

-For the correct functionality of the Incentive provider the
+If the request is successfully processed, the JSON file contains for each travel offer a list of all incentives and
-functional connection to the Offer-cache component is essential.
-So if there is no information associated with the provided _request_id_ in the
+the value "true" or "false" indicating the result of the  incentive eligibility pre-evaluation.

-Offer-cache or if the connection to the Offer cache is not functional
+For the correct functionality of the Incentive provider the functional connection to the Offer-cache component is essential.
-the Incentive Provider, together with the HTTP code 200, returns
+So if there is no information associated with the provided _request_id_ in the  Offer-cache or if the connection
-the following JSON file:
+to the Offer cache is not functional the Incentive Provider returns the following JSON file together with the HTTP code 200:
 ```JSON
 "offers": {
     "no_offer": {